Bullet Proof (1920 film): Plot

-As described in a film publication, to avenge his father's death Pierre Winton (Carey) turns outlaw and joins a band of bandits headed by Jim Boone (MacDonald).
-McGuirk (McKim), a lone bandit, is the object of his search and war is declared between the lone rider and Boone's band.
-Pierre goes to a masquerade ball one night and returns to find every member of Boone's band dead except for Jim's daughter Jackie (Burnham).
+As described in a film publication, to avenge his father's death Pierre Winton turns outlaw and joins a band of bandits headed by Jim Boone.
+McGuirk, a lone bandit, is the object of his search and war is declared between the lone rider and Boone's band.
+Pierre goes to a masquerade ball one night and returns to find every member of Boone's band dead except for Jim's daughter Jackie.
 Pierre gets on his horse to ride his enemy down to earth and see that vengeance is executed.